 $18.5 Million Jury VerdictJudith Oliveira vs. Chase Manhattan Automotive Finance Corp.

 Rhode Island Superior Court, 2000

 $18.5 million jury verdict for a woman who suffered a spinal cord injury resulting in paraplegia in a motor vehicle accident.
 This was at the time the largest personal injury jury verdict in the history of Rhode Island.
 The case also established precedent in the Rhode Island Supreme Court for holding leasing companies legally responsible for wrongdoers who operate leased vehicles with consent.

 $2 Million Jury VerdictLambert vs. Paranscandolo

 October 2015 Newport County jury verdict of over $2 million for a 63-year-old commercial fisherman whose right arm was pulled into a machine, traumatically amputating the arm below the elbow.
 Mark Decof, assisted by attorney Michael Quinn, successfully proved that the crane was unreasonably dangerous due to faulty maintenance.

 $9.6 Million Jury VerdictArthur LaPlante vs. Honda Motor Company, Inc.

 United States District Court for the District of Rhode Island, 1993

-$9.6 million jury verdict for a young man who suffered a spinal cord injury resulting in quadriplegia from a crash involving a defectively designed All Terrain Vehicle (ATV).
+$9.6 million jury verdict for a young man who suffered a spinal cord injury resulting in quadriplegia while operating a defectively designed All-Terrain Vehicle (ATV).